How Insulated Tools Can Save Your Life: A Guide to Electrical Safety - Industrial Electrical Warehouse

 Understanding Insulated Tools:

-It's vital to note that insulated tools are not regular tools with extra rubber on the handles or a generic coating on the tool end.
-They're designed to protect workers from electrical shock up to 1000 V AC and 1500 V DC, so you're always safe while working on any electrical equipment.
+Remember that insulated tools are not just standard tools with rubber handles or a generic coating.
+They undergo rigorous testing to protect against up to 1000 V AC and 1500 V DC, giving you the confidence to work on any electrical equipment without compromising your safety.

 How Insulated Tools Work: